 How to Become a Stockbroker

 Once the exams are behind, the next step is to build a clientele.
-Clearly, nobody will be prepared to trust their savings with a broker who has nothing but a membership certificate in hand.
+Clearly, nobody will be prepared to trust their savings with a A 3rd party that negotiates a transaction between 2 other parties – a buyer and a seller. who has nothing but a membership certificate in hand.
 Thus, most stockbrokers will begin at the very bottom – as (often non-paid) interns at a brokerage firm or investment bank.

-These will be either ‘Full-Service Firms’, which offer the entire gamut of investment services – most often investment banks, banks, which also offer investment advice and are less competitive than the former, ‘discount brokerages’, which offer simple brokerage services – pure and simple, and independent broker-dealers, where the newcomer is given free rein as well as support and some training in compliance and execution.
+These will be either ‘Full-Service Firms’, which offer the entire gamut of investment services – most often investment banks, banks, which also offer investment advice and are less competitive than the former, ‘discount brokerages’, which offer simple brokerage services – pure and simple, and independent broker-dealers, where the newcomer is given free rein as well as The price level that traders believe represents the lowest value an asset can reach.
+At this point, ... and some training in compliance and execution.